-In accordance with requirements issued by APRA pursuant to its Prudential Standards, the Ultimate Parent Bank may not provide material financial support to the Bank contrary to the following:
+Under APRA's Prudential Standards, the Ultimate Parent Bank's ability to provide financial support to the Bank is subject to certain requirements:

-- the Ultimate Parent Bank should not undertake any third party dealings with the prime purpose of supporting the business of the Bank - the Ultimate Parent Bank should not hold unlimited exposures (should be limited as to specified time and amount) in the Bank (e.g. not provide a general guarantee covering any of the Bank's obligations) - the Ultimate Parent Bank should not enter into cross default clauses whereby a default by the Bank on an obligation (whether financial or otherwise) is deemed to trigger a default of the Ultimate Parent Bank in its obligations - the Board of the Ultimate Parent Bank in determining limits on acceptable levels of exposure to the Bank should have regard to: - the level of exposure that would be approved to third parties of broadly equivalent credit status.
-In this regard, prior consultation (and in some cases approval) is required before entering exceptionally large exposures - the impact on the Ultimate Parent Bank's capital and liquidity position and its ability to continue operating in the event of a failure by the Bank - the level of exposure to the Bank not exceeding: - 50% on an individual exposure basis - 150% in aggregate (being exposures to all similar regulated entities related to the Ultimate Parent Bank) of the Ultimate Parent Bank's capital base.
+- The Ultimate Parent Bank should not undertake any third party dealings with the prime purpose of supporting the business of the Bank - The Ultimate Parent Bank should not hold unlimited exposures (should be limited as to specified time and amount) in the Bank (e.g. not provide a general guarantee covering any of the Bank's obligations). - The Ultimate Parent Bank should not enter into cross-default clauses whereby a default by the Bank on an obligation (whether financial or otherwise) is deemed to trigger a default by the Ultimate Parent Bank on its obligations. - The level of exposure of the Ultimate Parent Bank's Level 1 capital base to the Bank should not exceed: - 50% on an individual exposure basis or - 150% in aggregate (being exposures to all similar regulated entities related to the Ultimate Parent Bank).